Robert Russel Tweed (Rusty Tweed) Charged with Fraud by the SEC – Goodman & Nekvasil P.A, May Recover Your Investment Losses

 If you lost any money on investments with Rusty Tweed while Rusty Tweed was employed with Cabot Lodge Securities, LLC and/or Concorde Investment Services, LLC, you may be able to recover your losses from Cabot Lodge Securities, LLC and/or Concorde Investment Services, LLC.
 This is because Cabot Lodge Securities, LLC and Concorde Investment Services, LLC had a duty to supervise Rusty Tweed.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Rusty Tweed and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.

 Keywords: Robert Russel Tweed, Rusty Tweed, Tweed, FINRA, Concorde Investment Services, Cabot Lodge, SEC, Fraud, Attorney, Broker, Brokerage, Firm, Brokerage Firm, Invest, Lawyer, Securities Lawyer, Goodman and Nekvasil, Nekvasil, Goodman, Investor, Investment, Financial, Financial Services, SecuritiesBack to Blogs